 New York State Comptroller

-Thomas P. DiNapoli is the 54th Comptroller of the State of New York.
-He is known for his integrity, independence and steadfast leadership.
-Since 2007, Comptroller DiNapoli has aggressively fought misuse of public resources, strengthened one of the nation’s top public pension funds, and consistently spoken out against fiscal gimmicks, imprudent actions and government inefficiency.
+Since taking office in 2007, Tom DiNapoli has aggressively fought misuse of public resources, strengthened one of the nation’s top public pension funds, and consistently spoken out against fiscal gimmicks, imprudent actions and government inefficiency.

 His life of public service started when he was elected as a trustee of the Mineola Board of Education, becoming the first 18-year old in New York State to hold public office.
 He’s been making government more accountable and transparent to the people for more than 35 years.

-The New York State Comptroller is responsible for managing the state’s $176.2 billion pension fund, auditing the spending practices of all state agencies and local governments, critically reviewing the New York State and City budgets, and approving billions in state contracts and spending.
+$176.8 billion pension fund, audits the spending practices of all state agencies and local governments, oversees the New York State and Local Retirement System, critically reviews the New York State and City budgets, and approves billions in state contracts and spending.

-A diligent fiduciary of the state pension fund, Comptroller DiNapoli is changing the way the fund operates to increase transparency and establish strong internal controls, ensuring the strongest investment performance and ethical operations.
+A diligent fiduciary of the state pension fund, Comptroller DiNapoli continues changing the way the fund operates to increase transparency and establish strong internal controls, ensuring the strongest investment performance and ethical operations.
 He:

-Prior to becoming Comptroller, he represented the 16th Assembly District in northwestern Nassau County for two decades.
-Before this, he was a manager in the telecommunications industry.
-Comptroller DiNapoli holds a master’s degree from The New School University’s Graduate School of Management and Urban Professions.
-He holds a bachelor’s degree in history from Hofstra University.
+Prior to his election to the Assembly, he was a manager in the telecommunications industry.
+He holds a master’s degree from The New School University’s Graduate School of Management and Urban Professions.
+A lifelong resident of Nassau County, he graduated with a bachelor’s degree in history magna cum laude from Hofstra University in Hempstead.